IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-4/README.md

-# Exercise 4: Monitoring models
+# Monitoring models with OpenScale

 This section is broken up into the following steps: